TheDataPharm/faers-adverse-event-dashboard/README.md

 # GLP-1 Safety Signal Dashboard 🏥
-**Analyzing 200,000+ FDA Adverse Event Reports for Ozempic & Wegovy**
+**Analyzing 200,000+ FDA Adverse Event Reports for GLP-1 Agonists**

 ### 📺 **[Watch the 90-Second Project Demo](https://www.loom.com/share/cd741ea34ee74b01a1d20676bc423d3d)**

-> *Note: I investigated if the safety profile of Ozempic, Mounjaro Semaglutide.... changes when prescribed to a generally healthy population (Obesity) versus a diabetic one.*
+> *Note: I investigated if the safety profile of Ozempic, Mounjaro, Wegovy.... changes when prescribed to a generally healthy population (Obesity) versus a diabetic one.*

 ---